07alexander/odin-recipes/README.md

 # odin-recipes
-Using a basic html layout, create a webpage to display recipes.
+Using a basic html layout, create a webpage to display recipes.git